 The Louis Laybourne Smith School of Architecture and Design was named for the late South Australian architect and educator who in 1906 established one of the first architectural courses at the South Australian School of Mines, later to become the South Australian Institute of Technology (SAIT).
 Through its history, the expansion of the School's programs embraced all major skills relevant to the built environment including Town Planning (the first course of its kind in Australia), Building Technology, Interior Design and Landscape Architecture.

-In 1991, the Institute of Technology and the South Australian College of Advanced Education joined to form the University of South Australia, with the City West campus located in the heart of Adelaide’s cultural precinct now home to the School’s creative interdisciplinary activities.
+In 1991, the Institute of Technology and the South Australian College of Advanced Education joined to form the University of South Australia, and the School of Art, Architecture and Design is located in the heart of Adelaide's dynamic City West creative precinct.